bilalazh/Youtube-GruvboxDark/Readme.md

 >When  you go to google Colab website you should see a 1 next to the extension icon
 ## Screenshot <a name="screenshot"></a>

-There are few extensions i use to change how Youtube is displayed
+There are few extensions i use to change how Youtube is displayed or functions *Names are mentioned here for curious ones*

 - Youtube Enhancer (For better Viewport size)
+- Youtube Comments Search ( Quickly look for something related to video in comments -> comes in cluth sometimes )

 #### Front page single cell view